rsc-demo/ImplementationDocs/CourseProduction.md

     4. Do not assign a due date.
     5. For assignment type, select **Individual**.
 Should be selected by default.
     6. For Repo visibility, select **Private**.
-    7. Do NOT check the box to grant student's admin rights to their repo.
+    7. Do check the box to grant student's admin rights to their repo.
     8. Click `Continue`.
     9. Select the associated template for the assignment.
 The repo will be within the organization associated with the classroom.
 The name of the repo will match the assignment name with the word `-template` at the end.
+    10. Select 'VS-Code' as the Supported editor.
-    10. Click `Continue`.
+    11. Click `Continue`.
-    11. For Projects and Final Exam Projects, click the box to **Enable feedback pull requests**.
+    12. For Projects and Final Exam Projects, click the box to **Enable feedback pull requests**.
-    12. Click `Create Assignment`.
+    13. Click `Create Assignment`.
 4. Repeat steps 2-3 for each additional assignment, practice activity, and final exam project required for the course.

 For additional help information, refer to the [Create an Individual Assignment](https://docs.github.com/en/education/manage-coursework-with-github-classroom/teach-with-github-classroom/create-an-individual-assignment#creating-an-assignment) help information on GitHub Docs.